The National Party is New Zealand’s most successful political party. By 2020 it had been in government for 47 years, more than any other party.

 Muldoon frustrated both liberals and conservatives by intervening extensively (and ineffectively) in the economy as New Zealand’s terms of trade worsened, at a time when younger National MPs were espousing free-market policies and deregulation.
 He also upset many older party conservatives by pitching his policies to, and taking his cue from, what he called the ‘ordinary bloke’.
 In short, he was a populist, a pitch encapsulated in the 1975 election slogan, ‘New Zealand – the way you want it’.

 In 1984 many activists and voters defected from National, some to a new free-market party, the New Zealand Party, formed, financed and led by Muldoon’s former friend Bob Jones.
 As economic problems mounted, and after back-bench MP Marilyn Waring supported a Labour move for nuclear-free legislation, Muldoon called a snap election on 14 July 1984.
-He lost in a landslide to the Labour Party, National receiving just 35.9% of the vote.
-The New Zealand Party won 12.3%.
+National lost in a landslide to the Labour Party, receiving just 35.9% of the vote.
+The New Zealand Party won 12.3%, but no seats.

-Following the 1984 general election, National Party deputy leader Jim McLay, an urban economic liberal, ousted Muldoon, but in turn was ousted by Jim Bolger, a conservative farmer.
+National Party deputy leader Jim McLay, an urban economic liberal, ousted Muldoon following the 1984 general election, but he in turn was ousted by Jim Bolger, a conservative farmer, in 1986.
 Bolger returned National to power in October 1990 in a landslide victory.

 National’s most radical reformer was Ruth Richardson, finance minister during the 1990–93 Bolger government.
 Wanting to reduce the size of government and encourage self-reliance, she slashed welfare benefits and introduced the Employment Contracts Act 1991, which de-unionised much of the workforce – leading critics to dub the reforms ‘Ruthanasia’.
 The reforms were a victory for the libertarian wing of the party, but caused a rift with conservatives and liberals.
 When National almost lost the 1993 election, Richardson was relieved of her finance portfolio.